Nationwide Insurance Foundation Grant

 Tier 1: Emergency and basic needs

-Aligned to our business, Nationwide is there to help in an emergency.
+Aligned to our business, we're there to help in an emergency.
 We partner with organizations that provide life's necessities.

 Tier 2: Crisis stabilization

-Before a crisis happens or after one hits, Nationwide holds the safety net.
+Before a crisis happens or after one hits, we hold the safety net.
 We partner with organizations that provide resources to prevent crises or help pick up the pieces after one occurs.

 Tier 3: Personal and family empowerment